Streamlining IRB Review

 - Ensure that informed consent or appropriate permissions will be obtained and documented.
 Given the compassionate nature of the request and FDA’s involvement, consent documents should meet the requirements listed in 21 CFR 50.25, using plain language that is specifically aimed at “patients” who expect direct benefit, as opposed to “subjects” who may not expect benefit.

 - Receive documentation that FDA has made its determinations regarding safety and effectiveness and has given clearance for the use.
+Request the IND number and any documentation from FDA.

 - Review the physician’s treatment plan (or sponsor-provided treatment protocol) and determine that it makes adequate provision for ensuring the safety of the patient including adequate monitoring (timing and type of tests/exams, etc.) and appropriate plans for collecting and reporting the data.